How To Successfully Work From Home

 Set Limits on Interruptions

-One of the biggest challenges to working from home is keeping your work and home lives separate.
-Children, spouses, and roommates have no idea if you are talking to an important client, your boss, or your Aunt Jean.
-Create a way to signal them when you are not to be disturbed unless there is an emergency.
-Use a ribbon on your door, a sign that your children help you make, or something as simple as a sticky note on the corner of your computer.
+One of the biggest challenges of working from home is separating work and home life.
+Family members often don’t know when you’re in an important meeting.
+Create a system to signal when you shouldn’t be disturbed, such as a ribbon on your door, a sign made by your children, or a sticky note on your computer.

 Move